What is native title?

-Freehold extinguishes native title.
-Some other forms of land tenure also extinguish native title.
+Freehold and other exclusive possession tenures extinguishes native title.
+Some other forms of land tenure may also extinguish native title.
 For example, in August 2002 the High Court found that the vesting of reserves under section 33 of the Land Act 1933 totally extinguishes native title in Western Australia.

 What is a future act?

 A "future act" is a proposed activity or development on land and/or waters that may affect native title, by extinguishing it or by creating interests that are inconsistent with the existence or exercise of native title.
-Common examples of future acts in Western Australia are the proposed grants of mining or land titles by the Department of Mines and Petroleum and the Department of Regional Development and Lands respectively.
+Common examples of future acts in Western Australia are grants of resources or land titles by the Department of Mines, Industry Regulation and Safety and the Department of Planning, Lands and Heritage respectively.

 For further information read the About Future Acts page.

 What is an Indigenous Land Use Agreement?